marcov64/Lsd/Readme.txt

 IMPORTANT: from version 7.3 and higher, LSD supports only Windows 64-bit.
 If you must run LSD in a Windows 32-bit computer, please use the 7.2 version which can be downloaded from the same site indicated below.
 If you are unsure of the version of Windows in your computer, please check in "Windows > Settings > System > About > System type".

+To install LSD, the simplest alternative is to use the installer executable (e.g. LSD-installer-windows-X-Y-Z.exe).
+Download it, double click on the installer file, and follow the instructions.
+The installer executable can be deleted after the installation.

-To install LSD, simply unzip the LSD distribution file on the desired folder.
-In most cases "C:\" (the root of the hard disk) is the best option.
-The simplest way of doing is:
+Alternatively, or in the case of problems using the installer, it is also possible to simply unzip a LSD distribution file archive on the desired folder.
+In most cases "C:\" (the root of the hard disk) is a good option.
+The steps to perform a manual installation are:

 1. In an internet browser, open the site https://github.com/marcov64/Lsd/releases , choose the desired release, and click on the respective "Source code (zip)" link to download the LSD distribution file.

-2. Open Windows Explorer and double-click on the downloaded LSD distribution file to open it (e.g., Lsd-7.3-master.zip).
+2. Open Windows Explorer and double-click on the downloaded LSD distribution file to open it (e.g., LSD-7.3-master.zip).

-3. Drag the single folder inside the distribution file (e.g., Lsd-7.3-master) to the desired location.
+3. Drag the single folder inside the distribution file (e.g., LSD-7.3-master) to the desired location.
 The recommended is "C:\", normally labeled as "Local Disk (C:)" in Windows Explorer.

 This will create the whole LSD folder structure.
 The distribution file may be deleted after installation.

 IMPORTANT: LSD cannot be installed within a folder (or having a parent folder) containing spaces in its name.
 For example, the directory "C:\Program Files\Lsd" cannot be used.
-If you installed LSD in such a location, simply move (drag) the whole LSD folder structure to an adequate place ("C:\" recommended).
+If you installed LSD in such a location, simply move (or drag) the whole LSD folder structure to an adequate place ("C:\" recommended).

-To create a desktop link (icon) to run LSD/LMM, you simply double-click in Windows Explorer one of the following batch files available in the installation directory:
+To create a desktop link (icon) to run LSD/LMM, as well as an entry to the Windows Start Menu, you can simply double-click in Windows Explorer the following batch file available in the installation directory:

 add-shortcut-windows.bat

 After the desktop icon is created, double-clicking it opens LMM (LSD Model Manager) which allows to create new models, or select existing models.
-If you cannot create the LSD icon on your desktop following the steps above, you may still run LSD by double-clicking the file "run.bat" inside the LSD installation directory.
+If you cannot create the LSD icon on your desktop, or an entry in Start Menu, following the steps above, you may still run LSD by double-clicking the file "run.bat" inside the LSD installation directory.
 Never invoke the file "lmm.exe" directly because it needs some environment variables to be set by "run.bat".

 GNUPLOT INSTALLATION:

 It is recommended, but not required, to install the Gnuplot graphical plotting application.
 Gnuplot allows LSD to produce X-Y and other more elaborated plots but it is not otherwise needed to run LSD simulations.
+LSD installer usually detects when Gnuplot is missing and tries to install it automatically.
+If this is not possible, Gnuplot can be also installed manually.
 The required Gnuplot installer (64-bit) can be downloaded from http://www.gnuplot.info .
 The step-by-step instructions to install Gnuplot are:

 1. In an internet browser, open the site http://www.gnuplot.info, choose the desired version (the current stable one is recommended), click on the respective Release link, and on the files list choose gpXXX-win64-mingw.exe, where XXX is the current version number (currently, gp528-win64-mingw.exe), ensuring the 64-bit Windows version is selected.